 Once piled onto a plate, cover them either with a clean kitchen towel or foil, to keep nice and soft.
 It is preferred to be consumed soon after making them, next-day crêpes doesn’t sound tempting to me.

-If you’ve liked my PERFECT FRENCH CREPES RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve liked my AUTHENTIC FRENCH CREPES RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 250 g plain flour